 Prior to joining Lite DePalma Greenberg, Bruce was a partner at one of New Jersey's largest law firms.
 After graduating from the Columbia University School of Law, he clerked for Justice Daniel J. O'Hern of the Supreme Court of New Jersey from 1982 to 1983.
 While in law school, Bruce was a Harlan Fiske Stone Scholar and served as Writing and Research Editor of the Columbia Journal of Law & Social Problems.

-In conjunction with the Southern Poverty Law Center, Bruce served as co-counsel in Ferguson v.
+In conjunction with the Southern Poverty Law Center, Bruce served as co-counsel for the plaintiffs in Ferguson v.
 JONAH, a consumer fraud case against an organization that purported to offer gay conversion therapy, a scientifically discredited practice.
 After a month-long jury trial, the defendants were required to pay damages, and they later agreed to shut down their operations.
 Bruce has also represented the National Federation of the Blind in cases in New Jersey, including, most recently, against a community college that had not complied with federal laws that require accommodation of the blind.

 Shelton v.
 Restaurant.com, Inc., 214 N.J.
 419 (2013) (answering certified questions regarding the Truth in Consumer Contract, Warranty and Notice Act)